ClusterHQ/flocker/docs/install/docker-plugin.rst

    DOCKER_OPTS="-s aufs"

-On each of your container agent servers, install the Flocker plugin:
+On each of your Flocker nodes, install the Flocker plugin:

 .. prompt:: bash $